 New for the 2018 Tax Year

 First off, here’s what’s new about deductions for the 2018 tax year.
-Good news is that there are a few new and improved deductions.
-The dependent tax credit has been expanded beyond covering young children.
+The good news is that there are a few new and improved deductions.
+For example, the dependent tax credit has been expanded beyond covering young children.
 If you take care of an adult-aged child – or if you are caring for an elderly family member – you can now take a $500 tax credit.
 In addition, the credit for young children (under 17) has been increased from $1,000 to $2,000.

 Another really important change involves deductions for home equity loans.
 Homeowners who take out such loans to make home improvements can still deduct the interest they paid.
 But those who use the money for other purposes will likely be disappointed.

 “The No.1 reason homeowners take out a home equity loan is for debt consolidation,” Henry says.
 “After the passing of the new tax reform bill, the government really discouraged this because the new tax law disallows deducting the interest on home equity loans if you use them for anything else besides ‘buy[ing], build[ing], or substantially improv[ing] the home that secures the loan.’
 So in other words, if you take out the loan to pay for things like a bathroom renovation or new roof, it’s still deductible.
 But if you use the money to pay off high-interest credit card debt, student loans, or take a family vacation to Disney World – the interest is no longer deductible.”

 Smaller tax breaks have been cut too.
 Deductions for losses from theft have largely been eliminated (with only rare exceptions) – as have deductions for tax preparation fees.

 Fortunately, there’s still a long list of items that are still deductible, including charitable donations.
 Don’t breeze past this topic.
 Many charitable people don’t realize that they can also deduct charity-related expenses..
 For example, mileage driven to the annual fund-raiser can be deducted – or costs to prepare those bake sale treats.